carbonfirst/CO2Scrap/README.md

 This way, regional information are read from the ```cloud_regions.full.json``` file, the energy values are stored in the ```zones/``` directory, and the error logs are stored in the ```co2scrap.log``` file.

 ## TODO
-- [ ] Support (lattitude, longitude) directly in JSON
+- [ ] Support (lattitude, longitude) directly in JSON.
-- [ ] Support other providers, e.g., [WattTime](https://www.watttime.org/api-documentation)
+- [ ] Support other data providers, e.g., [WattTime](https://www.watttime.org/api-documentation).
-- [ ] Improve documentation
+- [ ] Improve documentation.
+- [ ] Implement a feature to store collected value(s) in a CSV or JSON file.
-- [ ] Implement a notification feature that calls user-specified external script(s) every time new energy values are successufully retrieved
+- [ ] Implement a notification feature that calls user-specified external script(s) every time new energy values are successufully retrieved.